 Each time photos are sent to the printer the photo booth print counted is decremented by the number of copies being printed until it reaches 0.
 The value of the print counter is saved in the Windows registry as the following DWORD setting:

-This setting can be displayed or edited by running the Configure.exe utility in the installation folder.
+This setting can be displayed or edited in the event info dialog described in the next section.

 Please note: this counter is not the same as the number of prints remaining on a roll of media in the printer.
 Some printers can display the number of prints remaining via the printer driver or by running a separate print monitoring utility.